How to Reduce Sampling Bias in Research

 Factors of the Online Environment

-A benefit of online studies is that they are often available anytime that’s convenient for research participants.
+A benefit of online studies is that they are often available anytime that's convenient for research participants.
 This convenience, however, may also have a drawback.
-For some research questions having most participants complete the study at an unusual time of day (e.g., 3:00 a.m.) or on specific days of the week may introduce sampling bias.
+For some research questions having most participants complete the study at an unusual time of day (e.g., 3:00 a.m.) or on specific days of the week may introduce sampling error.
 In addition, the ability of participants to easily quit a study may produce problems for experiments that rely on random assignment.

 Example: